Related articles

 end

-First there’s require_relative 'boot'.
-We've already required this file, so at this point nothing happens.
-Then we require 'rails/all'.
+First of all, there is require_relative 'boot'.
+We already requested this file so nothing is happening at this point.
+Then we ask 'rails/all'.

 # frozen_string_literal: true